-A Closer Look at Distributor Claim Management Process With Bob Meinhard
+A Closer Look at Distributor Claim Management Process With Bob Meinhard.

-Computer Market Research (CMR) sat down with former Cisco Global Sales Operations Manager, current expert channel sales financial consultant and coach, Bob Meinhard, for a quick Q & A discussion regarding the current infrastructure of the modern day “Ship and Debit” or distributor claim management process.
+Computer Market Research (CMR) sat down with former Cisco Global Sales Operations Manager, current expert channel sales financial consultant and coach, Bob Meinhard, for a quick Q & A discussion regarding the current infrastructure of the modern-day “Ship and Debit” or distributor claim management process.

-But before we jump into the ‘nuts and bolts’ of the interview, let’s take a brief look at what exactly distributor claim management process entails…
+But before we jump into the ‘nuts and bolts’ of the interview, let’s take a brief look at what exactly the distributor claim management process entails…

 Why do price adjustment programs exist?

-The ultra-competitive, multifaceted and unpredictable landscape of today’s marketplace presents manufacturers, distributors, and resellers all with a unique conundrum: revenue instability.
+The ultra-competitive, multifaceted and unpredictable landscape of today’s marketplace presents manufacturers, distributors, and resellers all with a unique conundrum: revenue in stability.

 What is a “Ship and Debit” agreement?